Discriminology/Educational-Equity-Data-Commons/README.md

 ### Analysis overview

-After aggregating the data at the school and district level, we compute the fields in [this document](https://docs.google.com/document/d/1ZIK8-lsurTP1EPaxh7rvfcUWf2kPhTICwNCeIxdRoC0/edit#):
+After aggregating the data at the school and district level, we compute the district rates, national rates, and risk ratios defined in [this document](https://docs.google.com/document/d/1ZIK8-lsurTP1EPaxh7rvfcUWf2kPhTICwNCeIxdRoC0/edit#):

 The code in `generate_metric_queries.ipynb` programmatically generates the lines of the query in `national_rates_table.sql` for all gender x race x disability status combinations.